 SonoAlti is an audible skydiving altimeter that is set and whose data can be accessed using an Android or iOS mobile device via Bluetooth® wireless technology.
 This familiar interface makes SonoAlti significantly more intuitive to operate than other audible altimeters on the market.
 SonoAlti has three different types of alarms: ascent, freefall, and canopy.
 Eight alarms of each type can be set, and one can set the sound of each alarm individually from a bank of 64 different sounds (you can listen to them here).
 The volume of each type of alarm can be set individually as well, and the pitch and tempo of the alarms can be adjusted globally.
 This affords the user powerful control over the sounds themselves.
 Although it is not its primary function, SonoAlti also includes a speed tracker feature, which allows the user to get real-time feedback during a jump of vertical descent speed via beeps.
 In addition, SonoAlti tracks jump numbers as well as freefall and canopy time.
 Using the app, one can obtain information about the last recorded jump and view altitude and vertical speed graphs (up to 7 minutes of data).
 These graphs can be saved as photos to the user’s mobile device.
 SonoAlti also includes a swoop mode, where all freefall alarms are disabled below 1,500 feet AGL, and a wingsuit mode, which lowers the freefall threshold from 80 to 20 mph.
 SonoAlti automatically adjusts to local elevation, allows for landing zone elevation adjustments, and is always on until the battery is discharged.
 No data or settings are lost when the battery has discharged.
 SonoAlti has a rechargeable lithium polymer battery with a life of approximately 200 jumps or 2 months.
 The battery takes approximately 8 hours to charge fully.
 The app allows one to check the state of the battery (given in percent, rounded to the nearest 10).
 A low battery warning (a long flatline at 1,000 feet) is given if the altimeter has a low battery and does not have many jumps remaining.
 Battery life depends on how the altimeter is used and transported.
 The longest battery life is obtained when storing the audible in one location.
 SonoAlti is designed to be used up to approximately 30,000 feet MSL.

 The iOS or Android app used to set SonoAlti is called FDS Altis.
 It can be downloaded on Google Play or Apple's App Store.
 Wi-Fi is not necessary to connect to the altimeter, but Bluetooth needs to be switched on.
 First download the app onto your device from the App Store or Google Play.
 Turn the Bluetooth switch on SonoAlti to the on position (you should see a blue LED).
 To connect to your altimeter, open the app and first carefully read and agree to the terms of service, then select SonoAlti and then "CONNECT."
 Your SonoAlti should appear with its serial number, or as "Freefall Data Systems Alti."
 Select your device and the altimeter will begin to send data to the device.
-It will take approximately 40 seconds to transfer the data on an Android device or 10 seconds on an iOS device.
+It will take approximately 10 seconds to transfer the data.
 To set the altimeter, click on SonoAlti settings.
 When finished setting the device, make sure to disconnect with the app and switch off the Bluetooth so that the altimeter works when skydiving and to preserve battery.
 Leaving the switch on prevents the altimeter from working during a skydive.
-The blue LED light should be off before you board the aircraft.
+The blue LED light should be off before you exit the aircraft.

 Under General Settings in the app, one can set the volume of each type of alarm.
 There are ten different volume levels that are possible.
 In addition to the setting you choose, the volume will also depend on which sound you choose for your alarms.
 A list of what alarms were intended for which purpose can be found here.
 Generally speaking, higher pitched alarms should be used for freefall, while the lower pitched ones should be used for ascent and canopy.
 Freefall is noisy: Sounds that are audible or even loud in a quiet environment will not necessarily be audible in freefall.
 Upon setting the volume, the user will hear an example alarm.
 Remember not to place SonoAlti directly next to your ear when testing the volume.
 The audible will sound different when combined with the wind noise experienced in freefall.